Technical information on British pylons

 Tower construction

 Traditionally, pylons are constructed in situ, starting with the foundations.
 For towers rated for 132 kV and above, each of the four corners is supported on a separate concrete foundation, referred to as a concrete pyramid or concrete frustum; the old 33 kV and 66 kV towers as well as PL1 could instead use earth grillage or “Malone” foundations (per [NSP/004/030]).
-Into each corner foundation is placed the first bar, or stub, onto which the next plates and bars are bolted.
-During assembly, portions of the tower are typically preassembled and then lifted into place with a crane.
+Into each corner foundation is placed the first bar, or stub, onto which the next plates and bars will be bolted.
+During assembly, portions of the tower are typically preassembled and then lifted into place with a crane or similar apparatus.
 The entire process was documented on the website of one of the power companies (possibly SSEN).

-An alternative approach is to assemble large portions of the tower off-site and then lower them into place by helicopter.
+An alternative approach is to assemble large portions of the tower off-site and then lower them into place by helicopter; this process is useful when towers need to be installed in extremely difficult-to-reach locations where constructing an access road to the site would be more trouble.
 What is claimed to be the first construction of this type in the UK took place in 2013 and is depicted extensively in YouTube video Pylon Erecting Bristol UK With Helirig Helicopter LN-0BX.
 This video also clearly shows the base of a tower being attached to the stubs.

 The entire surface is painted for weatherproofing, a process that must be renewed periodically.
 The picture below shows paint flaking off an L2 D30 tower: